RichardPar/Rako_Adapter_MQTT/README.md

 #For the RAKO HUB Lighting controller to HomeAssistant MQTT interface<br>

-This is a work in progress..... your mileage may vary... it was written in a day as a test.. it worked awesomely
+This is a work in progress..... your mileage may vary... it was written in a day as a test.. it worked awesomely.
+Error checking is minimal - it was quick!

 Working <br>
   * Config Discovery pushing to HomeAssistant<br>